ibm-cloud-docs/vmwaresolutions/services/htkc_ordering.md

 # Ordering HyTrust KeyControl
 {: #htkc_ordering}

-You can order the HyTrust KeyControl service while you order a new instance with an HA-pair of HyTrust KeyControl appliances included or by adding the HyTrust KeyControl appliances to your existing instance.
+You can add the HyTrust KeyControl service (with an HA pair of HyTrust KeyControl appliances included) to a new vCenter Server instance.
+You can also add the service to your existing vCenter Server instance.

 ## Ordering HyTrust KeyControl for a new instance
 {: #htkc_ordering-new}

-When you [order the instance](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **HyTrust KeyControl** in the **Security and Compliance** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **HyTrust KeyControl** in the **Security and Compliance** category.
 Follow the steps to add the service to your instance.

 ## Ordering HyTrust KeyControl for an existing instance
 {: #htkc_ordering-existing}

-On the [instance details page](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **HyTrust KeyControl** in the **Security and Compliance** category, and then click **Add**.
+On the [instance details page](/docs/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **HyTrust KeyControl** in the **Security and Compliance** category, and then click **Add**.
 Follow the steps to add the service to your instance.

 ## HyTrust KeyControl service configuration
 {: #htkc_ordering-config}